-Grey-crowned Babblers were seen for the fifth consecutive year during the 2019 monitoring period and were seen in Winter and Spring at site WC01 and in Spring at site WC02.
-Grey-crowned Babblers were also present at rehabilitation zone site W05 in 2019, unlike the previous monitoring periods, but were not present at site W06 as with last year's surveys.
+Grey-crowned Babblers were seen for the sixth consecutive year during the 2020 monitoring period and were seen in winter at two control sites, in autumn at one control site and in spring at one rehabilitation site.
 There were no signs of the Turquoise Parrot at any of the control or rehabilitation zones.

-The Koala was not sighted at any of the rehabilitation or control zones in 2019.
+The Koala was not sighted at any of the rehabilitation or control zones in 2020.
+It was noted that given the age of the trees, that the Koala is unlikely to inhabit the rehabilitation.